xat/airtar/README.md

 airtar *.js

-// call airpaste with a namespace airtar --namespace foo
+// call airpaste with a namespace airtar --namespace foo .
 ```

 ### usage on the receiver side:

 ```
-// receive files and save them in the current directory
+// receive files and save them in the current directory airuntar .
-// NOTICE: existing files with the same name will silently be overwritten airuntar

 // or define a target dir
 airuntar ./target

-// or use a namespace
+// ...use a namespace
-airuntar --namespace foo
+airuntar --namespace foo .

+// explicity overwrite existing files airuntar --overwrite .
 ```

+### security notice

+`airtar` is meant to be run in a trusted network.
+The transfered data is not crypted in
+anyway and you won't be able to verify who sent it.

 ### installation